Saturday, 29 November 2025

 Elsewhere on this theme, we find Isaiah 30:27 “the Name of Yahweh comes from afar… his breath is like a rushing torrent…”.

-In John’s gospel, Jesus identifies himself as the temple (John 2:19-21, cf Revelation 21:22) in whom is embodied the presence of God.
-For in the Temple, God’s Name has a home (1 Chronicles 23:26, 2 Chronicles 7:16, Matthew 23:19-21).
+In John’s gospel, Jesus identifies himself as the temple in whom is embodied the presence of God.
+For in the Temple, God’s Name has a home (1 Chronicles 23:26, 2 Chronicles 7:16, John 2:19-21, cf Revelation 21:22).
 Jesus’ body is the temple in which God has made a home for his Name, a temple which makes the Name manifest, makes the name known, in the person of Jesus.
-(That the Temple is a place in which God dwells, Jesus makes explicit in Matthew 23:21.)
+(That the Temple is a place in which God dwells, Jesus makes explicit in Matthew 23:19-21.)

-In the next post, I’ll say more about what the New Testament authors do, how they were really quite innovative, while drawing on the tradition of substitutes that goes back to Chronicles.
+That's all for now on Jesus' use of substitutes for the divine name.
+In the next post, I’ll say more about what else the New Testament authors do, how they were really quite innovative, while drawing on the tradition of substitutes that goes back to Chronicles.

 Footnotes